whai362/PVT/README.md

 # Updates
 - (2020/06/21) Code of PVTv2 is released!
-PVTv2 largely improves PVT and works better than Swin Transformer with ImageNet-1K pre-training.
+PVTv2 largely improves PVTv1 and works better than Swin Transformer with ImageNet-1K pre-training.
 Paper will be released recently.

 # Pyramid Vision Transformer: A Versatile Backbone for Dense Prediction without Convolutions
 This repository is the official implementation of PVT in classification, object detection, and semantic segmentation tasks.